TelluIoT/gateway-entrust/README.md

 ## 0. How to run C components as Docker containers

 I have commented out some of the bits in Ansible playbooks, which are not that important for us (Playbooks 1-1, 1-2, 1-3, 1-4, and 1-5) or describe steps that we want to avoid (everything that has to do with running C components as Linux services in Playbooks 2-2, 3-1, and 3-2).
-Franck's instructions (see below starting from Step 1.
+Most of Franck's instructions (see below starting from Step 1.
 Initial Setup) still apply and need to be done to install Docker, copy all required files, install required libraries, and start Prometheus, NodeRed, and MQTT broker as Docker containers on the Raspberry board.
 This is a one-off procedure, and the three containers can be started as usual using CLI via SSH afterwards.

 Next, you SSH into your Raspberry (the default "pi/raspberry" login/password pair should be working) and do the following: